 For additional details on this step please see my how to Enable the I2C Interface on the Raspberry Pi post.

-The following libraries may already be installed but run this command anyway to make sure :
+The following libraries may already be installed but run these commands anyway to make sure :

 Finding the OLED Display Module’s Address